 Memories from your small wedding will remain evergreen.
 This is because it was all about you and your needs, surrounded by only yours.
 There are no strange faces in pictures.

 Planning a small wedding is no easy fit because it’s small.
 But it isn’t so tough either if you have the right guide to tide you through.
-In this post, we’ve come up with simple and creative intimate wedding ideas for your small wedding.
+We’ve come up with simple and creative intimate wedding ideas for your small wedding in this post.
 Talk about wedding venue ideas, decor, attire, foods, budgeting, and down to the guest list.
 This post is well-tailored to help you pull off the most intimate small wedding plan.